Posted by Ben Crowley in Feature Articles

-A vital point which is not getting much airtime is noted at the bottom of page 185 in the Copper report from 2018, which the TGA heavily references in their analysis.
+A vital point that is not getting much airtime is noted at the bottom of page 185 in the Copper report from 2018, which the TGA heavily references in their analysis.

-This is the exact report which is heavily referenced as to why our industry needs fixing, yet the massive effects will be on local manufacturers, not those products which are imported.
+This is the exact report which is heavily referenced as to why our industry needs fixing, yet the massive effects will be on local manufacturers, not those products that are imported.

 There is no mention of this in the proposed legislation from the TGA that border security and imported supplements would be a focus.

-The only consultation we had between now and then was information on rescheduling of caffeine powder (which we agree with) and then this.
-None of this involved the experience of industry and consumers in drafting the changes, instead we have a very short window to respond.
+The only consultation we had between now and then was information on the rescheduling of caffeine powder (which we agree with) and then this.
+None of this involved the experience of industry and consumers in drafting the changes, instead, we have a very short window to respond.

 We hope that this process is extended and that industry is given the opportunity to be consulted more.
 We also hope that any changes to the TGA’s jurisdiction are done while schedule 2.9.4 (which is under foods) is revised to reflect current conditions, which include a far wider array of ingredients and suitable doses, consistent with other international codes.

-Cost of business and bureaucracy in Australia is already high.
+The cost of business and bureaucracy in Australia is already high.
 The TGA regulates medicines and medical devices, so effectively we are viewing what used to be foods as medicines.
 We live in a world where markets are not isolated and every Australian company is competing against imports.
-If manufacturers of supplements made here are classified and restricted to a level which is completely inconsistent with the rest of the world, it will mean the playing field is stacked way against us.
+If manufacturers of supplements made here are classified and restricted to a level that is completely inconsistent with the rest of the world, it will mean the playing field is stacked way against us.

 This will affect Australian companies’ ability to export overseas (as they bear much higher costs and complexities) and will mean there is a huge incentive for individuals to import low cost, unregulated supplements from overseas.
 We already know that customs are very poor at border control due to resources, approx 10% of goods are inspected.